mautic/developer-documentation-new/docs/rest_api/campaigns.rst

 .. vale on

-This endpoint allows you to export a specific Mautic campaign's data.
-The data is returned as a JSON file or a ZIP archive containing the JSON file and associated Assets.
+This endpoint allows you to export a specific Mautic Campaign's data.
+It returns the data as a JSON file or a ZIP archive containing the JSON file and associated Assets.

 Refer to `REST API Authentication <https://developer.mautic.org/?php#basic-authentication>`_ for authentication details.

+.. vale off

 HTTP request
 ============

+.. vale on

 ``GET /campaigns/export/<*campaign_id*>``

-The final part of the URL, ``<*campaign_id*>``, specifies the ID of the campaign to be exported.
+The final part of the URL, ``<*campaign_id*>``, specifies the ID of the Campaign to export.

 **Example request - cURL**